elliot-d-kim/long-covid-prediction/README.md

 ## Problem Context

-While COVID-19 in its acute form is widely discussed and researched, Long COVID&mdash;when some COVID symptoms persist even after COVID tests return negative&mdash;is poorly understood.
+While COVID-19 in its acute form is widely discussed and researched, long COVID&mdash;when some COVID symptoms persist even after COVID tests return negative&mdash;is poorly understood.
 Persisting symptoms reportedly include: loss of smell or taste, shortness of breath, heart problems, anxiety, headaches, and fatigue.
-As of July 2021, Long COVID is officially considered a form of disability under the Americans with Disabilities Act (ADA).
+As of July 2021, long COVID is officially considered a form of disability under the Americans with Disabilities Act (ADA).

 ## Goals

 Use machine learning to:
-* Identify Long COVID risk factors
+* Identify long COVID risk factors
-* Predict Long COVID in patients
+* Predict long COVID in patients

 ## Methods and Results